 - A traumatic strain or muscle tear.
 This is usually due to a sudden increase in force (e.g. sudden sprinting, sudden stopping, explosive jumping or direct impact) that is above the capacity of your soft tissue to cope with, and so stresses the structures.

 - Ligament strains or ruptures.
 This is usually due to a sudden force pushing your joint past its usual range of movement.
 For example, this might include: rolling your ankle, direct force to the front of your knee pushing it backwards or falling onto your shoulder.

 - The most common injury we see is pain caused by compensatory movement patterns.
-This usually happens when you are asking your body to do tasks that it is not strong enough to do, trying to move into a range that we are stiff in, or your body does not work together (due to one area being stronger than another).
+This usually happens when you are asking your body to do tasks that it is not strong enough to do, trying to move into a range that you are stiff in, or your body does not work together (due to one area being stronger than another).
 Our bodies will always take the easy option and so compensate for the lack of strength or movement.
 This leads to repetitive microtrauma, predisposing us to further injuries.

 How can we help?

-At Hatt’s one of our physiotherapists or podiatrists will be able to assess your injury and movement in order to diagnose the cause of your pain.
-Once we know the cause, we can help reduce your pain and then help put in a place a management plan to stop it from happening again and get you back to the things you love!
+At Hatt’s one of our physiotherapists or podiatrists will be able to assess your injury and movement to diagnose the cause of your pain.
+Once we know the cause, we can help reduce your pain and then help put in place a management plan to stop it from happening again and get you back to the things you love!